What are composite materials?

 10. Tungsten (W)

-Reinforcing materials are used as particles, whisker, wire or fibre (Continuous, Discontinuous, Woven or Foils)
+Reinforcing materials are used as particles, whiskers, wires, or fiber (Continuous, Discontinuous, Woven, or Foils)

-Composites are one of the most broadly utilized materials due to their adaptability to diverse circumstances and the relative simplicity of blend with alternative materials to serve specific needs and shows desirable properties.
+Composites are one of the most broadly utilized materials due to their adaptability to diverse circumstances and the relative simplicity of blending with alternative materials to serve specific needs and show desirable properties.

-Fibre reinforced polymer components are grouped into thermosets and thermoplastics.
-Thermoset composite parts are fabricated by lay up of unidirectional tape on a mold of desired shape and configuration.
-The laid up tape is compacted and subjected to a cure operation.
-This operation turns the resin and fibre combination into a stiff structural component.
+Fiber-reinforced polymer components are grouped into thermosets and thermoplastics.
+Thermoset composite parts are fabricated by laying up unidirectional tape on a mold of desired shape and configuration.
+The laid-up tape is compacted and subjected to a cure operation.
+This operation turns the resin and fiber combination into a stiff structural component.

-Thermoplastic resins are polymerized before the fibre reinforcements are added.
-These are capable of being softened by increasing temperature and hardened by a decrease of temperature.
-These materials are commercially available as pre-pregs, tapes and sheets.
+Thermoplastic resins are polymerized before the fiber reinforcements are added.
+These are capable of being softened by increasing temperature and hardened by a decrease in temperature.
+These materials are commercially available as pre-pregs, tapes, and sheets.

 Utilizing a diversity of reinforcements, polyester has continued to be employed in improving the system and other applications.
-The vast majority of thermoplastics are combined with reinforcing fibres in numerous proportions.
-Several methods are used to manufacture vehicle parts from thermo plastics.
-Selection of the material is formed from the final nature of the part, the volume required, aside from cost-effectiveness and mechanical strength.
+The vast majority of thermoplastics are combined with reinforcing fibers in numerous proportions.
+Several methods are used to manufacture vehicle parts from thermoplastics.
+Selection of the material is formed from the final nature of the part, and the volume required, aside from cost-effectiveness and mechanical strength.

-A reinforced-plastic composite is likely going to cost more than sheet steel, when considered on the premise of expense and performance.
+A reinforced-plastic composite is likely going to cost more than sheet steel when considered on the premise of expense and performance.
 In such a case, different qualities should essentially justify the high expenditure.
-Mechanical properties of the parts, that have an impact on the thickness and weight, ought to give enough savings to render them more effective than steel.
-It however demonstrates a higher machining waste than reinforced plastics.
-The manufacturing costs of reinforced plastics is steered by the devices and tooling used for built-up them.
-In turn, it is subjected on the basis of the quantity of components needed.
+Mechanical properties of the parts, which have an impact on the thickness and weight, ought to give enough savings to render them more effective than steel.
+It, however, demonstrates higher machining waste than reinforced plastics.
+The manufacturing costs of reinforced plastics are steered by the devices and tooling used for building them up.
+In turn, it is subjected on the basis of the number of components needed.

-An important consideration in the utilization of composites is lightweight.
+An important consideration in the utilization of composites is that they are lightweight.
 Experimental studies of specific components have demonstrated that utilizing all composite structures a saving of 20 to 45% can be attained whereas selectively reinforced metal structures offer around 10 to 25% only.